Q. What is Habitat for Humanity?

-Q. What role does Jimmy Carter play?
+Q. What role did Jimmy Carter play?

 A. Jimmy and Rosalynn Carter’s involvement with Habitat for Humanity International began in 1984 when the former president led a work group to New York City to help renovate a six-story building with 19 families in need of decent, affordable shelter.
-Jimmy Carter is our first famous volunteer.
+Jimmy Carter was our first famous volunteer.

 Q. When was HFHI started?